 Struggle paintings are accounted for while five remain unlocated.
 Of these, the known works are presented alongside reproductions of the missing paintings as well as those too fragile to travel.
 The paintings reflect Lawrence’s desire to “express the universal beauty of man's continuous struggle” and his visual style conveys the physical, emotional, and ideological struggles inherent to the country’s founding.

 Lawrence saw American history as a complex shared experience and his paintings sought to create a broader, more encompassing narrative that celebrated prominent historical figures alongside those unsung and underrepresented.
-Jacob Lawrence: The American Struggle presents Lawrence’s paintings in dialogue with contemporary black artists Derrick Adams, Bethany Collins, and Hank Willis Thomas whose work powerfully asserts that America’s struggles — for democracy, justice, truth, and inclusion — continue in earnest today.
+Jacob Lawrence: The American Struggle presents Lawrence’s paintings in dialogue with contemporary artists Derrick Adams, Bethany Collins, and Hank Willis Thomas whose work powerfully asserts that America’s struggles — for democracy, justice, truth, and inclusion — continue in earnest today.

 Born in 1917, Lawrence broke through the color line of New York’s segregated art world when, at the age of 23, he created the Migration Series, a historical narrative that was instantly recognized as a masterpiece and became the first work by a black artist to be acquired by the Museum of Modern Art.

-“This truly historic exhibition offers a rare opportunity to encounter Lawrence’s greatest works while considering our own relationship to the ongoing struggle for life, liberty, and the pursuit of happiness,” says PEM’s associate curator, Lydia Gordon.
+“This truly historic exhibition offers a rare opportunity to encounter Lawrence’s greatest and least-known works while considering our own relationship to the ongoing struggle for life, liberty, and the pursuit of happiness,” says PEM’s associate curator, Lydia Gordon.
 “His work continues to influence and impact so many today because his messages are urgent, pressing, and timeless.”

 Inspiration and Approach

 Jacob Lawrence (1917-2000) was one of the most prominent and celebrated black artists in America in the 20th century.
 His artistic training was fostered by the luminaries of the Harlem Renaissance and inspired by the stories he heard from elders about the abolitionist movement, black heroes, and familial struggles.
 Because of the lack of black history taught in American schools, Lawrence chose his early work to depict iconic figures like abolitionists Frederick Douglass and Harriet Tubman.
 With a style that was expressive and symbolic in form, Lawrence combined Social Realism and modern abstraction to create pared down compositions brimming with vitality and graphic strength.
-Lawrence went on to create compelling, often metaphorical stories of the black experience and the history of the United States, including the great migration of black communities from the South to northern cities like New York, Chicago, and Seattle.
+Lawrence went on to create compelling, often metaphorical stories of the black experience and the history of the United States, including the great migration of black communities from the South to northern cities like New York and Chicago.